-Volume 02 of the Complete Streets Toolkit - the Complete Streets Policy Workbook - for Smart Cities across India, provides a step-by-step approach for developing and adopting a Complete Street Policy that is supported by a strong institutional set-up.
-Volume 03 of the Complete Streets Toolkit -Complete Streets Planning Workbook- provides a stepby step guidance to city officials, engineers, planners and consultants on creating a city-wide walking and cycling networks.
+Volume 02 of the Complete Streets Toolkit - the Complete Streets Policy Workbook - for Smart Cities across India, provides a step-by-step approach for developing and adopting a Complete Streets Policy that is supported by a strong institutional set-up.
+Volume 03 of the Complete Streets Toolkit -Complete Streets Planning Workbook - provides a stepby step guidance to city officials, engineers, planners, and consultants on creating a city-wide walking and cycling networks.

-The output created through this process includes a long-term masterplan for a Complete Streets network with proposed phasing and estimated investment.
-These include streets with continuous footpaths, segregated cycle tracks (where possible), safe intersections, uniform carriageways and organised parking; as well as greenways, pedestrian-only streets, non-motorised vehicle and public transport priority streets, shared-streets, and junction redesign projects.
+The output created through this process includes a long-term master plan for a Complete Streets network with proposed phasing and estimated investment.
+This includes streets with continuous footpaths, segregated cycle tracks (where possible), safe intersections, uniform carriageways, and organised parking.
+It also includes greenways, pedestrian-only streets, nonmotorised vehicle and public transport priority streets, shared-streets, and junction redesign projects.